(INDIA, EMPIRE and CHAOS – continued)

 Ashoka converted his foreign policy from expansionism to that of coexistence and peace with his neighbors – the avoidance of additional conquests making his empire easier to administer.
 In keeping with his Buddhism he announced that he was determined to ensure the safety, peace of mind and happiness of all "animate beings" in his realm.
 He announced that he would now strive for conquest only in matters of the human spirit and the spread of "right conduct" among people.
 And he warned other powers that he was not only compassionate but also powerful.

 Ashoka's wish for peace was undisturbed by famines or natural disasters.
-His rule did not suffer from the onslaught of any great migration.
-And during his reign, no neighboring kings tried to take some of his territory – perhaps because these kings were accustomed to fearing the Mauryan monarchs and thinking them strong.
+His rule did not suffer from onslaught from any great migration.
+During his reign, no neighboring kings tried to take some of his territory – perhaps because these kings were accustomed to fearing the Mauryan monarchs and thinking them strong.